David Cant – Chair

-David Cant is the CEO of BHC a leading community housing provider in Queensland which owns over 1300 homes in Brisbane rented to low income households in housing need.
+Elected to the board in 2017 and elected Chair in 2021 David Cant is an Independent Director of PowerHousing Australia.
+He was previously the CEO of BHC a leading community housing provider in Queensland which owns over 1300 homes in Brisbane rented to low income households in housing need.

 All of David’s career has been committed to helping people in housing need, initially in the UK and for the last 15 years in Brisbane.

 David led the team that created the BHC in 2001.
 Under David’s leadership since that time, BHC has earned a reputation for award winning design, business innovation and high quality services.

 David was a member of the Prime Ministers Council on Homelessness which advised a previous Commonwealth government on measures to tackle homelessness.

 More recently David was the CHP representative Board Member on the NHFIC Board.

 David has an MA from Oxford University in politics and economics and an MPhil in town planning from University College London.
 David participated in the Senior Executive Program at the London Business School.

 Michelle has a broad range of experience in the not-for-profit, local government and private sector including Strategic Planning, Project Management, Property Development, Asset Management and Planning Policy.
 Michelle comes from a commercial property background and is focused on maximising community outcomes through housing and development which demonstrates innovation, place making and capacity building.
 Michelle has a Bachelor of Business majoring in valuation and commercial management, an MBA and is a graduate and member of the AICD.